sangalesandip86/DailyTradeReport/README.md

 **Assumptions**
 1. Trade Instructions sent by client in text file format (pipe delimited fields).
+2. I have implemented solution to read TradeInstruction from given tradeInstruction file in text format, We can make it better by implementing Scheduler/Cron job and monitor incoming file on any specified folder Location.
-2. Assumed all fields are in required format, extensive validation is not done on input fields, we can implement validation later on all incoming fields.
+3. Assumed all fields are in required format, extensive validation is not done on input fields, we can implement validation later on all incoming fields.
-3. PricePerUnit, Units and agreedFx should be positive number.
+4. PricePerUnit, Units and agreedFx should be positive number.

 **Dependencies Used**
 1. Junit